-When contacted and asked the question, The Skagit County Sheriff’s office states that currently they respond to virtually every call.
-The number of deputies has decreased and they are forced to prioritize calls based on their severity.
-A report of illegal discharge of fireworks would be a lower priority call.
+A report of an illegal discharge of fireworks would be a lower priority call.
 If the report was during a burn ban, it would receive a much higher priority.
 The Sheriff’s office generally issues a verbal warning for a first offense; however subsequent offenses or if during a burn ban could result in a citation being issued.
-The offense is a criminal violation with a bail of $250.00 or violations of over one pound of explosives is a $500.00 bail.
-The actual penalty could theoretically include jail time as set by the judge.

 A 38-year-old Arizona man was fatally injured in his garage while attempting to manufacture fireworks.